Penn Museum responds as MOVE demands immediate reclamation of children's remains from 1985 bombing

 Penn also recently addressed concerns over their holdings of more than 1,000 skull remains, a collection by Dr. Samuel G. Morton, a white supremacist scientist determined to highlight racial differences in skeletons.
 Morton’s collection largely included remains retrieved by disturbing Black gravesites throughout the 19th century.

-“As part of the actions recently announced in the Morton Collection Committee’s report, we are reassessing our practices of collecting, stewarding, displaying, and researching human remains,” according to the earlier Penn statement.
+“As part of the actions recently announced in the Morton Collection Committee’s report, we are reassessing our practices of collecting, stewarding, displaying, and researching human remains,” the earlier Penn statement said.

 (0) comments